Nickel Error Coins: Most Valuable Types & What They're Worth

 $15 – $200+Liberty Head Off-Center Strikes Rare

 Off-center Liberty Head nickels are genuine rarities.
 A 20%+ off-center example with the date visible is a significant find at any coin show or estate sale.
-Values depend on centering and grade, but strong examples regularly top $500 at auction.
+Strong examples regularly top $500 at auction.

 $200 – $2,500+Liberty Head Repunched Dates Scarce

-Multiple repunched date varieties exist across the Liberty Head series, with the date digits showing secondary impressions from initial punching.
-Major varieties are catalogued and carry premiums over normal-date examples in comparable grades.
+Multiple repunched date varieties exist across the Liberty Head series, with date digits showing secondary impressions from initial punching.
+Major varieties are catalogued and carry premiums over normal-date examples.

 $25 – $400+Shield Nickel Error Coins (1866–1883)